pdgcam/CSD3/README.md

 To log-in you need to use SSH.

 If you have a Linux/MacOSX/UNIX system, open a command window. <br/>
-If you have a Windows system, you can download [Putty](https://www.putty.org/).
+If you have a Windows system, you can download and use [Putty](https://www.putty.org/) or [Windows Visual Studio Code](https://code.visualstudio.com/).

 There are several login nodes, depending on the cluster you want to use: <br/>